 If you've decided to also have a fat transfer performed—taking the fat from your abdomen and using it to enhance a different body part such as the breasts or lips—you can have this done at the same time as your abdominal liposuction to reduce both risk and cost.

-Can Liposuction Give You a Six Pack?
+Give You a Six Pack?

 If you already have the well-defined abdominal muscles that form a six pack, but they’re covered with a layer of subcutaneous fat, then yes, abdominal liposuction can remove that fat and reveal the six pack you already have.
 The same goes for any other muscles hidden underneath a layer of fat.

 However, if you don’t already have the muscles that form a six pack, then no, abdominal liposuction will not miraculously give you that cut look.
 You may have a flatter stomach following surgery, but you won’t have a six pack unless you work to tone and define those muscles.